The 2L1S/1L2S Degeneracy for Two Microlensing Planet Candidates Discovered by the KMTNet Survey in 2017: Resolving the Degeneracy

-Thus, we consider another possibility to resolve the degeneracy using high-resolution follow-up observations to directly measure the magnitude of the source(s) for these events.
-For KMT-2017-BLG-1119, we found different source fluxes ($F_{\rm S}$) for the 2L1S and 1L2S interpretations (see Table \ref{table:one}).
-If this event was caused by the planetary system, the magnitude of the source will be $I=20.08\pm0.11$ and the lens is predicted to be dark.
-If this event was caused by binary sources, the integrated magnitude of the sources will be observed $I=19.62\pm0.12$.
-We note that these expected {\it I} magnitudes are calibrated to the OGLE-III magnitude system by cross-matching between KMTNet and OGLE-III catalogs.
+Because most possibilities, which are proposed by other studies, are not helpful to resolve the 2L1S/1L2S degeneracy of our cases, we consider another possibility to resolve the degeneracy using higher-resolution follow-up observations to directly measure the magnitude of the source(s) for these events.
+For KMT-2017-BLG-1119, we found different source fluxes ($F_{\rm S, KMTC}$) for the 2L1S and 1L2S interpretations (see Table \ref{table:1119}).
+If this event was caused by the planetary system, the magnitude of the source will be $I=19.85\pm0.04$ and the lens is predicted to be dark.
+If this event was caused by binary sources, the integrated magnitude of the sources will be observed $I=19.54\pm0.11$.
+We note that these expected {\it I} magnitudes are calibrated to the OGLE-III magnitude system by cross-matching between KMTNet and OGLE-III catalogs $(I_{\rm OGLE} = (0.0228 \pm 0.0125) + I_{\rm KMTNet})$.

 We check the expected brightness of the baseline object using observations taken from the Canada-France-Hawaii Telescope (CFHT) located at the Maunakea Observatories in $2018$.
+In Figure \ref{fig:offset}, we present the CFHT image with the astrometric offset between the positions of the baseline object obtained from CFHT and KMTNet observations.
+The offset is $0.037\arcsec\pm0.009\arcsec$.
+From the CFHT image, we measure the brightness of the baseline object.
+We also see that the baseline object is close to coincident with the event and isolated.
+Thus, it is highly likely that the light from the baseline object is composed of light from stars related to the event.
+Thus, the CFHT measurement can be a constraint to check the degenerate solutions of this event.
 From the stacked deep CFHT image (seeing$\sim0.7"$), we can measure the brightness of the baseline object: $I_{\rm base}=19.62\pm0.05$ (we note that the CFHT instrumental magnitude is also calibrated to the OGLE-III magnitude system).
-This constraint strongly supports the conclusion that this event is caused by the 1L2S system.
+The measurement of the baseline object is consistent with the expectation of the 1L2S interpretation considering its $1\sigma$ uncertainty.
+Therefore, this constraint supports the conclusion that this event might be caused by the 1L2S system.
 However, we cannot guarantee that the CFHT measurement completely excludes blend light from unrelated stars.
-Thus, the possibility of the 2L1S origin cannot be clearly ruled out although it is strongly disfavored.
+Thus, the possibility of the 2L1S origin cannot be clearly ruled out although it is disfavored.

-Thus, we consider an alternative constraint obtained from the Bayesian analysis (see Section 5.2).
-The 2L1S solution predicts a very low lens-source relative proper motion ($1-3\, {\rm mas}\,{\rm yr}^{-1}$).
-Thus, if observations were made a decade after the event and the source and lens were resolved, that would further confirm the 1L2S solution for which we expect both a stellar (luminous) lens and a ``normal'' relative proper motion ($3-5\, {\rm mas}\,{\rm yr}^{-1}$).
-Even if only the source proper motion were measured, if it were large ($\gtrsim 3\, {\rm mas}\,{\rm yr}^{-1}$), that would be a strong statistical argument in favor of the 1L2S solution.